 CrustLab prices all projects inclusively of a Project Manager, testers, programmers, and designers.
 It is a comprehensive team that works based on the agile methodology.

 Earlier Waterfall approaches cause the process to be overly rigorously divided into stages, which increases the risk of time being wasted on things later found to be unnecessary or criticized by the end-user.
 If the project is developed using scrum, an extra amount of time is required for meetings, and this will reflect both in the cost and the duration of delivery.

 Furthermore, it is not possible to continuously make changes, which is crucial for many software development projects.
 This all impacts the potential price.

 Possible billing models used in IT

 For this model, the price for the work is estimated in advance.
-At the stage of work on the project, changes cannot be made to the project without renegotiating the terms of the contract.
-Moreover, due to the fact that the price for a specific work is set in advance, it requires very specific specifications and details from the client.
+At this stage of work on the project changes cannot be made to the project without renegotiating the terms of the contract.
+Moreover, due to the fact that the price for particular work is set in advance, it requires very clear specifications and details from the client.